Pumpkin Seeds vs. Sunflower Seeds — Health Impact and Nutrition Comparison

 Weight Loss & Diets

-Despite the fact that sunflower and pumpkin seeds are very high in calories, these seeds can still be a part of healthy weight loss diets, providing dietary fiber, healthy fats, vitamins and minerals.
+Although sunflower and pumpkin seeds are very high in calories, they can still be a part of healthy weight loss diets, providing dietary fiber, healthy fats, vitamins, and minerals.

-Of these two foods, pumpkin seeds fit better in a low calorie and a low fats diet.
-Sunflower seeds, on the other hand, are the better choice for a low carb diet.
+Of these two foods, pumpkin seeds fit better in a low-calorie and low-fat diet.
+On the other hand, sunflower seeds are the better choice for a low-carb diet.
 Both seeds fit well in a low glycemic index diet.

-Sunflower seed extract has been studied to have a beneficial effect on body weight, fat mass, and lipid profile, providing evidence for its use as a natural anti-obesity herbal extract (3).
+The extract of sunflower seed has been studied to have a beneficial effect on body weight, fat mass, and lipid profile, providing evidence for its use as a natural anti-obesity herbal extract (2).

-Pumpkin seed oil has been demonstrated to prevent high fat diet-induced obesity in animal studies (4).
+Pumpkin seed oil has been demonstrated to prevent high-fat, diet-induced obesity in animal studies (3).

-Now that we know which healthy nutrients these seeds are rich in, we can look at the exact ways they positively impact our health.
+Now that we know the nutritional compositions of these seeds, we can explore how they positively impact our health.

-Animal studies have demonstrated sunflower oil’s potential to decrease the risk of arrhythmias, ventricular fibrillation and myocardial ischemia (7).
+Animal studies have demonstrated sunflower oil’s potential to decrease the risk of arrhythmias, ventricular fibrillation, and myocardial ischemia (6).

-Pumpkin seeds have also expressed cardioprotective qualities in animal studies, decreasing total cholesterol and low-density cholesterol levels (8).
+Pumpkin seeds have also expressed cardioprotective qualities in animal studies, decreasing total and low-density cholesterol levels (7).

-Sunflower seeds can be recommended to people with type 2 diabetes, due to their fasting blood glucose lowering activities (10).
+Sunflower seeds can be recommended to people with type 2 diabetes as they lower fasting blood glucose levels (9).

-Pumpkin seeds have hypoglycemic qualities and can assist in maintaining glycemic control due to certain compounds found in them, such as trigonelline, nicotinic acid and D-chiro inositol (11).
+Pumpkin seeds have hypoglycemic qualities and can assist in maintaining glycemic control due to certain compounds found in them, such as trigonelline, nicotinic acid, and D-chiro inositol (10).

-Sunflower seeds have been studied to possess chemoprotective qualities, cytotoxic and antioxidant potential, due to a high content of flavonoids and phenolics (12).
+Sunflower seeds have been studied to possess chemoprotective qualities, cytotoxic and antioxidant potential due to a high content of flavonoids and phenolics (11).

-Pumpkin seed extract has demonstrated cell growth inhibiting effects on colon, breast and prostate cancers (13).
+Pumpkin seed extract has demonstrated cell growth-inhibiting effects on colon, breast, and prostate cancers (12).

 Downsides and Risks